FAQ: Audio Newbies’ Most Common Questions

 All drivers include a component that moves back and forth when an electrical signal is applied, thereby producing sound.

-The size and number of drivers do not necessarily determine sound quality; it depends solely on the implementation of the drivers and the resulting frequency response.
+The size and number of drivers do not necessarily determine sound quality; it solely depends on the implementation of the drivers and the resulting frequency response.

 However, many people fall for the marketing strategies of some audio brands, believing that more or bigger drivers equal better sound quality, which is not necessarily true.